 For certain construction projects, the MTA holds in a trust account marketable securities pledged by third-party contractors in lieu of cash retainages.
-At December 31, 2021 and 2020, these securities, which are not included in these financial statements, totaled \$153.1 and \$117.4, respectively, and had a market value of \$130.2 and \$80.1, respectively.
+At December 31, 2022 and 2021, these securities, which are not included in these consolidated financial statements, totaled \$155.0 and \$153.1, respectively, and had a market value of \$131.1 and \$130.2, respectively.